marcosdelcueto/NonFullereneAcceptorPrediction/README.md

 # NonFullereneAcceptorPrediction
 This is an almost exact copy of 'MachineLearning_AcceptorDonor'.
-There is one extra option: CV='groups', along with the variables: 'groups\_acceptor\_labels' and 'group_test' to select the acceptor labels corresponding to each group, as well as select which of those groups will be use as a test group.
-This still needs to be tested and as of now requires some precautions:

-- "ACCEPTORNo" needs to be added as first descriptor in xcols_elec0 (this is just used to select test set and is not actually used in ML).
-Remember to remove this descriptor if using CV='loo' or CV='kf'
+There are some extra options than can be specified in the input file to make a train/test split by groups:

+- CV='groups'
+- acceptor_label_column: allows to set the name of the column that contains the acceptor labels
+- groups_acceptor_labels: allows to assign pairs whose acceptor has a specific label to a group
+- group_test: select which of the previous groups is used as test.
+The rest will be used as training